mmoskon/CosinorPy/README.md

 The repository as well includes the following R scripts: [`cosinor2_independent.R`](cosinor2_independent.R), [`cosinor2_independent_compare.R`](cosinor2_independent_compare.R), [`cosinor2_dependent.R`](cosinor2_dependent.R) and [`cosinor2_dependent_compare.R`](cosinor2_dependent_compare.R).
 These can be used to reproduce some of the results obtained with CosinorPy using cosinor and cosinor2 R packages.

+## How to cite CosinorPy
+If you are using CosinorPy for your scientific work, please cite:

+Moškon, M. "CosinorPy: A Python Package for Cosinor-based Rhythmometry."
+BMC Bioinformatics

 ## References

 [1] Hughes, Michael E., et al. "Guidelines for genome-scale analysis of biological rhythms."
 Journal of biological rhythms 32.5 (2017): 380-393.

 [2] Bingham, Christopher, et al. "Inferential statistical methods for estimating and comparing cosinor parameters."
 Chronobiologia 9.4 (1982): 397-439.

 [3] Moškon, M. "CosinorPy: A Python Package for Cosinor-based Rhythmometry."
+BMC Bioinformatics (accepter for publication)